 MU Family Medicine faculty members play a vital role in developing and teaching the patient-based learning and introduction to patient care components that students complete during their first two years of school.

-We coordinate the eight-week family medicine clerkship for third-year students and electives for fourth-year students.
+We coordinate the seven-week family medicine clerkship for third-year students and electives for fourth-year students.
 Core learning experiences for the clerkship take place in ambulatory clinic settings, but students also see patients in the hospital.
 Students work with our family physicians for four weeks, and they spend four weeks offsite working with family doctors state-wide.

 Our department offers senior medical students an elective preceptorship, onsite and offsite externships, and electives in research, evidence based medical writing, rural family medicine, family medicine geriatrics, family medicine maternity care, international medicine, preventative/community medicine, and palliative medicine.
 Students may also complete advanced biomedical sciences electives in research.